varnish/Varnish-Book/varnish_book.rst

    ..
 State machine

-   VCL is also often described as a state machine.
+   VCL is also often described as a finite state machine.
    Each state has available only certain parameters that you can use in your VCL code.
    For example: you can not access response HTTP headers in states previous to fetching data from the backend.
-   States in VCL are conceptualized as subroutines.
+   States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_.

    ..
 Subroutines